jrwdunham/archivematica/code_review.md

 - [ ] Does this conflict with or benefit from work being done in parallel?
 - [ ] Does this have security implications?
 Does it add or close a security vulnerability?
 - [ ] Is there a more efficient way to do this?
 Is it significantly less readable?
+- [ ] Is this change backwards compatible?
+If not, could it be?
+Should the API be versioned?

 ### Style
-- [ ] Does it follow [PEP8](https://www.python.org/dev/peps/pep-0008/) (code style)?
-- [ ] Does it follow [PEP257](https://www.python.org/dev/peps/pep-0257/) (docstrings)?
+- [ ] Does it follow [PEP8](https://www.python.org/dev/peps/pep-0008/) (code style) and [PEP257](https://www.python.org/dev/peps/pep-0257/) (docstrings)?
 - [ ] Do docstrings list the parameters and behaviour?
 - [ ] Are the names accurate and sensible?
 - [ ] Are there massive functions, classes or files?
 Can they be split?
 - [ ] Are errors handled?
-Is this consistent with similar code?
+Is the error handling consistent with similar code?

 ### Syntax:
 - [ ] Is it Python 2.7 & Python 3 compatible?
 - [ ] Are all user-facing strings marked for translation?
+- [ ] Do database changes have migrations?

 ### Tests
 - [ ] Are there tests?
 - [ ] Do the tests cover all the new functionality or fixes?
 - [ ] Do the tests handle error cases?
 - [ ] Is unit testing or integration testing more appropriate?
+- [ ] Does this work with non-ASCII?

 ### Doing
-- [ ] Do I understand what this is supposed to solve?
+- [ ] Do I understand what this is supposed to do?
-- [ ] Have I checked out and run this code to verify it does what it says?
+- [ ] Have I checked out and run this code to verify it does what it says & is supposed to?
 - [ ] Is someone else an expert in this area?
 Should I ask them to also review this?

-More advice and suggestions can be found at https://www.kevinlondon.com/2015/05/05/code-review-best-practices.html
+More advice and suggestions can be found at https://www.kevinlondon.com/2015/05/05/code-review-best-practices.html and https://hypothes.is/blog/code-review-in-remote-teams/